 - access additional schemes such as childcare vouchers, employee assistance programme and lifestyle

-And we know it’s not all about the job.
 The West Midlands is a great place to live too.
 The region offers great leisure, sport, shopping and transport options.
-Birmingham Airport is an international hub, served by most of the budget and major airlines.
+Birmingham Airport is an international hub, served by budget and major airlines.
 Trains from Birmingham can reach central London in less than 90 minutes and our Metro tram system is expanding too.

-There’s always major acts appearing at our local stadiums and arenas, big name shows visiting theatres in our major cities and vibrant nightlife across the region.
+When live events become part of everyday life again, major acts will be appearing at our local stadiums and arenas, big name shows will be visiting theatres in our major cities and vibrant nightlife will reopen their doors across the region.
 There’s Michelin starred restaurants, dozens of country parks and green space to explore and cheap house prices too.
 Birmingham even has more canals than Venice!
 Recent analysis puts the average house price in the region at £207,000 – significantly less than the national average.
 But don’t be fooled into thinking there’s not something for all budgets.
 Living here is pretty cheap too.
 Recent stats show the cost of living in the West Midlands is 20 per cent less than in the capital!